anandu06dev/ng4StarterKit/README.md

 - View Model

 The anemic domain model is quite often used in CRUD-based web applications as value container, conform to RESTful practices.
 The anemic domain model, however, is considered an anti-pattern because it does not contain business logic except `get` and `set` (CRUD) methods.
 It introduces a tight coupling with the UI controller and can't protect it's invariants.
 Hence, the rich domain model is a more suitable candidate.
 By leveraging rich domain model representations in the UI controller, we prevent **domain logic spreading across different layers multiple times**.
 The following example shows the negative side effect when using anemic domain models.
-Domain logic is coded in the UI controller:
+Domain logic is coded in UI controllers:

 *»  Effects of anemic models* <br/>
 ```